wpaccessibility/wp-a11y-docs/index.md

 permalink: /
 ---

-# [work in progress] WP Accessibility Knowledge Base demo website
+# [work in progress] TEST WP Accessibility Knowledge Base demo website
 {: .fs-9 }

 Documentation about accessibility for WordPress users and creators.
 For the community, by the community.